-The Board consists of our Chairman of the Board, President and Chief Executive Officer, Jeffrey T. Gill, R. Scott Gill and six independent directors, including Mr. Convis who will retire from the Board effective as of the Annual Meeting.
-Additionally, the independent directors annually select a Lead Independent Director.
+The Board consists of our Chairman of the Board, President and Chief Executive Officer, Jeffrey T. Gill, R. Scott Gill and five independent directors.
+The independent directors annually select a Lead Independent Director.
 Our independent directors generally meet in executive session, chaired by our Lead Independent Director, several weeks in advance of each regularly scheduled Board meeting.
-During 2018, the Lead Independent Director presided over eight such meetings, reported to the Board on the results of such meetings and periodically inquired of the independent directors with any ongoing changes in their respective biographies, any related person transactions and any potential conflicts of interest.
+During 2019, the Lead Independent Director presided over five such meetings, reported to the Board on the results of such meetings and periodically inquired of the independent directors with any ongoing changes in their respective biographies, any related person transactions and any potential conflicts of interest.
 The Board has three standing committees - Audit and Finance, Compensation, and Nominating and Governance, each of which is comprised solely of independent directors.